davidbobeck/sandbox/README.md

 What's it for?
 --------------

-* Just a play to play with rails
+* Just a place to play with rails